varmox/ygeonline/content/post/k8s-rbac.md

 Scenario Intro:

-- You have a Dev-Team that needs *kubectl* access to a K8s Namespace on a shared VKS/TKGS Cluster.
+- Your companies Dev-Team that needs *kubectl* access to a K8s Namespace on a shared VKS/TKGS Cluster.
+- You (Infra Admin) have vSphere Namespace Permissions of Edit or Owner, also rights admin Rights to the vSphere Supervisor
-- You have a OIDC Provider (GitLab, WorkspaceONE Access, etc)
+- You have a OIDC Provider (GitLab, WorkspaceONE Access, etc) already in place
+-

 We will configure the infrastructure that the following is possible: